 - Fifty percent of the program is devoted to direct patient care activities, including both inpatient and outpatient care and clinical care conferences.

 - Twenty-five percent of the program is devoted to didactic education and other educational activities.

 - Twenty-five percent is devoted to research and scholarly activities.

-Our program is located in Little Rock, Arkansas, which boasts of beautiful scenery, museums and cultural events, parks, gourmet dining, and nightlife.
-Little Rock also offers affordable housing in great neighborhoods and low cost of living and was also recently recognized as one of the top 12 adventure capitals in the US.
+Our program is located in Little Rock, Arkansas, which boasts beautiful scenery, museums and cultural events, parks, gourmet dining, and nightlife.
+Little Rock also offers affordable housing in great neighborhoods and a low cost of living and was also recently recognized as one of the top 12 adventure capitals in the US.